 “It is the thought of water that fills the glass,” said Sarah Drye.

 The 3-legged cat arrived.
 Her trip with the trap had been a difficult one.
-The trap became lodged in a protruding root at the stump of an ancient elm bleached silver white, dead to disease.
+The trap became lodged in a protruding root at the stump of an ancient elm.
 The trapped mouse twitched and peeped a tiny high-pitched staccato of terror.
 Molly the cat gave it a series of blows and it was silent.
 She gently dislodged the trap from its tangle of rotting roots, picked it up and dropped it at Lucy’s feet.

 Sarah maintained eye contact, not looking at the mouse.
 “I have come to help you die.
 I am a Doula, a death-midwife.
 It is time.”